-- You may have noticed that you must first define whatever buttons you want in your context menu on your main application toolbar. - This technique will work both in SYSPRO and in Avanti.
+- You must first define whatever buttons you want in your context menu on your main application toolbar.
+Once they are shown on the toolbar, they can then be dragged onto your context menu. - This technique will work both in SYSPRO and in Avanti. - You can show and edit context menus from the Application Explorer view.